 Ease of use:

-These kinds of blenders do not include “science.”
+These blenders type do not include “science.”
 You simply fill your ingredients in the bullet-shaped container.
 Then place your bladed lid on the bullet and finally fix the base of the blender.
 That’s all.

-- They are efficient if they want a quick smoothie.
+- They are more efficient if you want a quick smoothie.

 - Safe for children to use.